RubaAlHilal/Graduation-Project/readme.txt

 • Visual Studio Code

 For app testing:
-• android smart phone was used.
+• Android smart phone was used.
 You can use any updated with minimum android sdk version 19 or higher and iOS v.16.
 User needs to download this app and connect with internet to enable the plant care system to transfare data between the system and the application.

 Methods :